richbran3216/richbran3216/README.md

 # Hi, I'm Brandon 👋

-I'm an entry-level IT technician focused on troubleshooting, networking, and help desk support.
+I’m an entry-level IT technician focused on troubleshooting, networking, and help desk support.
+I build hands-on projects to demonstrate real-world IT skills.

 ---